The Green Lantern Corps

 - Adaptation Dye-Job: Here, she's orange-skinned.
 In the comics, she's got magenta skin.

 - Costume Evolution: In Unlimited, she took to wearing a custom uniform after her earlier appearances featured her wearing the same GL uniform John wears.

 - Interspecies Romance: She (a Korugarian) had a brief romance with John (a human).

 - Mentor: To most of the other Green Lanterns.
 John Stewart even compares her to Yoda at one point.

-- Ms. Fanservice: In her first appearance, she wears a regular GL uniform.
+- Ms. Fanservice: In her first appearance, she wears a regular Green Lantern uniform.
 When she reappears in "The Return", she is wearing a sexier, customized version of the outfit.
-And in "Hearts and Minds" she dons a rather Stripperific "priestess" outfit.
+And in "Hearts and Minds", she dons a rather Stripperific "priestess" outfit.